DraxFM/Simple-ZIP-Cracker/README.md

 Also be sure to add the file extensions when giving input to the **cracker.py** console.
 Let's say we use the example given in the release.
 The file you want to crack is not "**secret**", it's "**secret.zip**".
 The wordlist that will be used is not "**badWordlist**" but "**badWordlist.txt**".
 If you do not add the file extensions the program will not be able to find the dedicated file and thus will not crack the ZIP!

 When running the main file the rest is pretty self explanatory.

-## Explanation
-This file does not contain any malicious code.
-You can open the **cracker.py** using Python and see for yourself.

 ## License